demon-codly/demon-codly/README.md

 ---

 ## 🧩 Projects (from my resume)
-> Short, animated cards + descriptions — link your repos below if available

 - **TaskFlow** — Desktop Task Management (C#, WPF, MVVM)
   Architected a WPF desktop app using MVVM with advanced data-binding, custom controls, and local persistence for tasks, priorities, and categories.